planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/loadfile.rst

 Publishing data from a file
 ===========================

+.. todo:: Update figures.

 In this section, we will load a single GeoTIFF from the file-system.
-This GeoTIFF contains shaded relief for land area, using standard tri-band RGB values (0-255).
+This GeoTIFF contains shaded relief for a land area, using standard tri-band RGB values (0-255).

 Adding a store
 --------------